 There are many heating options from which to choose for your home.
 Electric furnaces, gas furnaces, and convection heaters all have their strengths and weaknesses, so it can be difficult to decide which is the best for your family.
-The dedicated team at Comfort Masters Heating & Air Conditioning created an information guide for the different types of heaters that you can use for your home.
-For our first comprehensive look, we will review how a gas furnace works.
+The dedicated experts in HVAC in Fort Worth at Comfort Masters Heating & Air Conditioning created an information guide for the different types of heaters that you can use for your home.
+For our first comprehensive look, we will review how a Fort Worth natural gas furnace works.

 Understanding the different components of your gas furnace can help you better understand the different cycles of the heating process.
 Knowing this can help you pinpoint a potential problem.
 Here are the heating stages in more detail: